crocogab/YoutubeMusicVideoFinder/README.md

 What is YoutubeMusicFinder for?

 - Recognize unknown music in a video
-- List all music from a youtube video / file and soon with timecode.
+- List all music from a youtube video / file with timecode.
+- YT / Spotify link (soon)

 For example with this video: https://www.youtube.com/watch?v=QkJIheFSRVo